 Division 3: Montgomery Village, Mitchellville, Bethesda, Greater Landover, Leisure World, Rockville Wheaton-Silver Spring, PG County

-Regional Trustee to be elected for 2023-2026 term beginning Oct 1.
+Charles Marks was elected for a 2023-2026 term beginning Oct 1.

 Regional Trustee Roger Diehl will complete his 2022-2025 term as this region’s Trustee.